kleijnweb/swagger-bundle/docs.md

      match_unsecured: true
 ```

-#### Using The Request Matcher With An Authenticator

-It is possible to decorate another

 ### Request Authorization

 As an alternative to manually configuring URI based role access (`access_control`), you can use the `RequestAuthorizationListener`.
 This performs a function similar to the `AccessListener` in the firewall, but instead of a list of roles to test the authentication against, voters are passed the `Request` object.